This article was updated in July 2019.

 A public company’s value could decrease if investors believe there’s no transition plan in place.
 Additionally, as a company grows, you may need a management team to operate various company functions because founders or early employees won’t be able to take on all tasks.

 Similar to having a dedicated workforce, a productive management team will hopefully translate into a productive overall workforce, which increases a company’s growth potential.

 Understand the Marketplace

-We hear from companies all the time that they have a strategy that will lead to a certain percentage of growth in the future.
-However, as the marketplace has shown time and again: If a company isn’t able to assess and understand the marketplace, including its customers or trends, then how does it know whether to adjust by 10 degrees or 180 degrees?
-Can you evolve with the marketplace as trends change?
-Can you perceive new trends in the marketplace and provide a product or service to meet that need?
-If not, then you run the risk of losing your position within the marketplace.
+If a company isn’t able to assess and understand the marketplace, including its customers or trends, then it won’t know how to adjust its plans accordingly.
+It’s important to ask if your business can evolve with the marketplace as trends change and if it can deliver products or services to meet those evolving needs.
+If not, you run the risk of losing your position within the marketplace.